RTLapseCAM: Resin Printer Time-Lapse with M5Stick-C Plus & GoPro

 - Full disclosure, I get a small referral fee if you buy from the above links.
 You don’t pay any more, but a fraction goes to me to help support my projects.

 Mounting the LDR sensor is fairly straight forward.
 Before doing so, you will need to create a cable to allow it to run into the printer and connect to the M5.
 I suggest using an old USB extension cable unit around 3ft long.
 As the LDR is 5V and very low current, most USB cables will be fine (it only needs 2 wires).
 Use the below diagram to wire the LDR and 10K resistor to the M5 MCU.
 In my case, I created a pigtail that integrates the resistor and uses the M5 groove connector.
 Connections are 5V, GND and pin 33.
 The resistor pulls pin 33 to GND and is within the pigtail.
 That’s it!

 Below shows the LDR sensor installed using a custom printed bracket (you can download it here).
 No glue or screws were used.
 It just pressure-fits along the plastic rim looking over into where the UV LED’s shine up onto the TFT screen.
 It also does not interfere with the light path/screen etc. The area at the top there is open between the red metal top plate and the black “bucket” that holes the UV LED’s.

 Your Support is Appreciated: A lot of time is put into designing and building these projects, the creation and editing of videos and pulling together my build logs.
 If you find this useful, please consider a small donation – buy me a coffee as they say 🙂 It will go to purchasing new items/components for future projects and help support the work I do here.
-The below link will take you to PayPal where you can make a donation.
+You can support me either via Ko-Fi or Paypal below.
 Additionally, clicking the above product/part links also helps and it costs you nothing.
 Thanks!